-Desk-side SMW: Creating a Bootable Backup Drive [G]
+Desk-side SMW: Create a Bootable Backup Drive [G]

 This appendix describes the procedure to create a System Management Workstation (SMW) bootable backup drive for a desk-side SMW.
-For information about how to modify a bootable backup drive for a desk-side SMW in order to boot from and run the SMW from the backup root partition, see Appendix H, Desk-side SMW: Setting Up the Bootable Backup Drive as an Alternate Boot Device on page 123.
+For information about how to modify a bootable backup drive for a desk-side SMW in order to boot from and run the SMW from the backup root partition, see Appendix H, Desk-side SMW: Set Up the Bootable Backup Drive as an Alternate Boot Device on page 121.

-G.1 Desk-side SMW: Creating an System Management Workstation (SMW) Bootable Backup Drive
+G.1 Desk-side SMW: Create a System Management Workstation (SMW) Bootable Backup Drive